 Only if you pay the whole (and sometimes in part) of your council tax to Nottingham city council do you qualify as a city resident.
 If you are unsure we suggest you contact CityCard on the details above.

 Can I pay on the gate?

-We suggest that you buy your tickets in advance to avoid disappointment as we cannot guarantee that there will be tickets on the gate.
+We suggest that you buy your tickets in advance to avoid disappointment as we cannot guarantee that there will be tickets available on the gate.

 Does my child need a ticket?